jerry-sky/academic-notebook/4th-semester/ts/wyk/2020-05-13/retransmission.md

+---
+lang: 'pl'
-# Retransmission and positive acknowledgement
+title: 'Retransmission and positive acknowledgement'
+author: 'Jerry Sky'
+---

+---

 ## What makes a network reliable?